How should you drink when trail running?

 There are several solutions for carrying your water:

-There is no need to take them out to drink when running.
-Simply pinch the nipple that acts as a bite valve and suck.
-It is also easy to check how much water you have left.
-Finally, at the refreshment posts, it is easy to fill them thanks to the large opening.
+There is no need to take them out to drink when running; simply pinch the nipple that acts as a bite valve and suck.
+It’s also easy to keep an eye on how much water you have left and when they do run out, they’re easy to fill thanks to the large opening.

 Many runners use a water bladder placed in the main compartment of a hydration pack.
-The tube attached to a shoulder strap allows you to quench your thirst without stopping running.
+A drinking tube runs along, or inside of, a shoulder strap which allows you to quench your thirst without stopping.

 --- See our products for WOMEN | for MEN

-Despite the large opening, you must remove your backpack to fill it.
-It is also more difficult to judge the water level.
+The drawbacks are that despite the large opening, you must remove your backpack to fill it.
+It’s also more difficult to judge the water level while you are running.

-You can drink only clear water, spring water or mineral water.
+Of course, it’s perfectly OK to only drink clean water, spring water or mineral water.

-If you use two flasks, we recommend that you alternate pure water and an energy drink.
+However, if you use two flasks, we recommend you put pure water in one and a hydration drink in the other.

-Energy drinks supply your body with carbohydrates, vitamins, and electrolytes (mineral salts).
+Hydration drinks supply your body with carbohydrates, vitamins, and electrolytes (mineral salts).
 On long runs, they can also contain BCAAs or maltodextrin.
-They are isotonic and more easily assimilated.
-The glucose ingested limits the risk of hypoglycemia.
+They are isotonic and more easily assimilated by your body.
+Also, the glucose ingested limits the risk of hypoglycemia.

 Count solely on your legs!